Are your Virginia Ancestors Scots or Scots-Irish?

 When I find myself yawning in the midst of a dicey genealogy puzzle, I walk to the book shelves at the Family History Library–or any Library where I am working that day, including my own shop–and read the titles of the books.
-I pull specific books and read the table of contents or the list of illustrations or the conclusion or the bibliography of sources consulted.
+I pull specific books and read the tables of contents and the lists of illustrations and the conclusions and the bibliography of sources consulted.

-Well then, here is a find from this week: Charles H. Haws, Director of the Institute of Scottish Studies, Old Dominion University, Norfolk VA, gave permission to the Family History Library for his book Scots in the Old Dominion, 1685-1800 to be put on microfiche: fiche 6087317.
+Well then, please add this source to your reading list (for I will bet you haven’t discovered this important study: Charles H. Haws, Director of the Institute of Scottish Studies, Old Dominion University, Norfolk VA, gave permission to the Family History Library to copy his book Scots in the Old Dominion, 1685-1800 on microfiche: #6087317.
 Published Edinburgh: John Dunlop Publishers, 1980, this book includes 19 pages of Scots who came to Virginia from Scotland, in alphabetical order “as an aid to both students of Scottish Ethnic History and to genealogists in search of family histories.”

 I ran the list of names and found some real surprises.
 Most of the names in Haws’ list are not included in other compilations of Scots immigrants.
-Here is a quote on a couple of entries so you can see the format:
+Here are some entries so you can see the format, which includes the source:

 Giffin, Robert.
 1743-1829.
 From Kildoul, Argyllshire.
 Settled Virginia and died in Wheeling (DSE, 133/1869).